dcave14/Steam-Workshop-Hide-Subscribed/readme.md

 ## Usage

 1. Navigate to any Steam Workshop page
-2. Look for the "Hide Subscribed" button near the sorting/filtering controls
+2. Find the filtering controls near the sorting options:
-3. Click to toggle visibility of subscribed items
+   - "Hide Subscribed" button to toggle visibility of subscribed items
-4. The button will change to "Showing New Items" when subscribed items are hidden
+   - "Star Rating" dropdown to filter by minimum star rating

-Your preference will be saved automatically and persist between browser sessions.
+3. Your selections will be saved automatically and persist between sessions

 ## How It Works

 The extension:
-1. Adds a toggle button to Workshop pages
+1. Adds filtering controls to Workshop pages
-2. Detects subscribed items by checking for subscription indicators
+2. Detects subscribed items and star ratings
 3. Uses Chrome's storage API to remember your preferences
 4. Monitors for dynamic content loading to maintain functionality with infinite scroll